-Once the student has determined the topic that they wish to pursue for their thesis and the topic has been approved by the student's faculty advisor, they need to collaborate with their advisor, and move into the process of writing and submitting the Thesis Proposal.
-The Graduate Director and advisor reserve the right to refuse a thesis topic and request the student to reevaluate their topic.
+Once the student has determined the topic that they wish to pursue for their thesis and the topic has been approved by the student's Thesis Chair, they need to collaborate with their Chair, and move into the process of writing and submitting the Thesis Proposal.
+The Program Director and Thesis Chair reserve the right to refuse a thesis topic and request the student to reevaluate their topic.